 Driverless Cars Must Perform Better Than the Average Driver

-What if autonomous vehicles were driven like a mediocre driver was driving them?
+What if autonomous vehicles were driven like a mediocre driver?
 Would anyone with a high level of driving skill accept being driven in a car like that?
-Would he/she feel comfortable sending his/her children off to school, or to their leisure activities, in autonomous vehicles like that?
-Would the public accept the autonomous cars on our roads performing worse than if a skilled driver were behind the wheel?
+Would they [DF1] feel comfortable sending their children off to school, or to their leisure activities, in such an autonomous vehicle?
+Would the public accept autonomous cars that performed worse on the road than if a skilled driver were behind the wheel?

-The answer to those questions is no. Neither skilled drivers nor the general public would accept autonomous driving that’s less safe than today’s cars being driven by experienced drivers.
+The answer to these questions is no. Neither skilled drivers nor the general public would accept autonomous driving that’s less safe than today’s cars being driven by experienced drivers.

-However, in the hype of autonomous driving, little is said about the critical situations every car will have to deal with, situations like aquaplaning and skidding on ice at high speed.
+However, in the hype for autonomous driving, little is said about the critical situations every car will have to deal with, situations such as aquaplaning and skidding on ice at high speed.
 We’re convinced that, when introducing autonomous driving, driverless cars will need to be able to handle critical situations on the same level as very skilled drivers.

 /Johan Hultén CTO and co-founder of Sentient